Mustang Mountain Bike Tour - 19 Days Itinerary and Cost

 Currency Exchange

 The Nepali Rupee (NPR) is the country's official currency; one US dollar is equivalent to around 130 NPR.
-In Kathmandu, you may find banks and approved money exchange centers where you can exchange major foreign currencies.
+In Kathmandu, you may find banks and approved money exchange centres where you can exchange major foreign currencies.
 ATMs are widely available to withdraw NPR, but extra service fees may apply.
 Make sure your notes are new and undamaged, as old or torn bills may be refused.
 Only the 100 INR note from India is legally accepted in Nepal.
-Before traveling to trekking regions, it's best to exchange money in Kathmandu, as there are few exchange options in remote areas.
+Before travelling to trekking regions, it's best to exchange money in Kathmandu, as there are few exchange options in remote areas.

 Individual to Group bookings